Each year Cementir identify sustainability topics that are relevant to the Group and its stakeholders.

 Health and safety

-Reliable and Sustainable supply chain
+Reliable and Sustainable value chain

 -